Order of Visit: High Point #41

 Atop the summit, I could see a blue and white sign on a tripod made from three small logs lashed together.
 This was the summit sign finally welcoming me to Charles Mound.

-This must have been a compelling request, because now there’s access to the high point on Presidents’ Weekend each February.
+This must have been a compelling request because now there’s access to the high point on Presidents’ Weekend each February.

-I sure hope those firefighters from Seattle dressed warm for their visit too!
+I sure hope those firefighters from Seattle dressed warmly for their visit too!
 I’m not sure I’d be willing to brave the cold northern Illinois temperatures to get out to this high point in the dead of winter!

 Note: After my visit, I was curious enough to check the local weather on February 13-14, 2021 (Presidents’ Day weekend).
 Saturday’s high temperature was 1°F and the low was -9°F. Meanwhile, Sunday’s high temperature was -2°F and the low was -10°F. Brrrrr… That’s brisk!